 Let's talk money - cause at the end of the day, this is often what makes the final decision for many people.

-Grammarly's pricing hasn't changed much over the years.
-They offer a free version with basic grammar checking, while their premium plans (around $12-30 per month depending on billing cycle) unlock advanced features like tone adjustments, fluency suggestions, and plagiarism detection.
+Grammarly's pricing structure saw some updates in 2026.
+They still offer a free version with basic grammar checking, but their premium plans now range from $12-30 per month depending on billing cycle.
+The premium tier unlocks advanced features like tone adjustments, fluency suggestions, plagiarism detection, and their new GrammarlyGO content generation features.

 One interesting trend I've noticed is that freelance writers increasingly view ChatGPT as an investment rather than an expense.
 Many report that the tool helps them produce content faster, allowing them to take on more clients or projects.
 This ROI perspective has shifted how people evaluate the cost.